All Types of Mattresses Explained

 Even Body Distribution During Sleep

-Due to its versatile contouring property, memory foam evenly distributes your body weight into the foam mattress regardless of sleeping position, reducing excess pressure from the heaviest parts of your body like your hips and shoulders.
-The contouring medium soft memory foam mattress is ideal for side sleepers.
-For back and stomach sleepers, we recommend medium firm to firmer polyfoam mattress types.
+Due to its versatile contouring property, memory foam evenly distributes your body weight into the foam mattress regardless of sleeping position, reducing excess pressure on the heaviest parts of your body like your hips and shoulders.
+The contouring, medium-soft memory foam mattress is ideal for side sleepers.
+For back and stomach sleepers, we recommend medium-firm to firmer polyfoam mattress types.

 Minimum Movement Transfer

 Unlike bouncier foam mattresses, memory foam offers less movement transfer, which many mattress sharers look for.
 This is because a memory foam mattress absorbs movements instead of transferring them to the other side of the bed.